mbursa/sim5/README.md

 * basic routines related to GR and Kerr geometry in particular
 * routines for computing null geodesics and GR raytracing with polarization

-The libraray is thread-safe and supports parallelization of the calculations at both CPUs (OpenMP/MPI) and GPUs (CUDA/OpenCL).
+The library is thread-safe and supports parallelization of the calculations at both CPUs (OpenMP/MPI) and GPUs (CUDA/OpenCL).

 ## Installation